 First, you should select your chosen material (a choice between Oystersteel, White Rolesor, Yellow Rolesor, and Everose Rolesor).
 Next, you choose your bezel style (which includes smooth, fluted, or diamond-set).
 Then you can choose between either an Oyster or Jubilee bracelet before finally choosing your dial color and configuration.
 Stick indices, numerals, and diamond-decorated dials exist in a multitude of complementary colors.

 As a rough guide, the current entry point of the collection is the all-steel reference 126200.
 It has an Oyster bracelet and a smooth bezel.
 Reference 126200 has four dial options (silver, blue, and black sun-ray with stick markers, and white with Roman numerals).
-Currently, the ref.
-126200 has an official retail price of $7,050.

 The very top of the range in the Rolex Datejust 36 collection is reference 126281RBR, which has an Everose Rolesor case, a Jubilee bracelet, a diamond bezel, and a Mother of Pearl dial with diamond hour markers.
-It will set you back more than $23,700 when purchased at retail.
-It is, however, an unequivocal statement of pure luxury.

 Buying Pre-Owned vs. New